chris8567/FREEMODBUS_RTOS_STM32F1/README.md

 #Thanks to:
 eziya76 from https://blog.naver.com/eziya76/220970378890, great job.
-And most coding knoledge are obtained from http://www.waveshare.net/.
+ And most coding knowledge are obtained from http://www.waveshare.net/.

 #Copyrights：
 Feel free to use the codes, and contact chris8567@me.com for questions.